-Students and parents are urged to plan carefully as schedules are finalized at the end of the school year and will not be changed.
+Students and parents are urged to plan carefully as schedules are finalized at the end of the school year and will likely not be changed.
 VHS is a small school and as such, the variety and number of courses is determined by student interest and registration and set in the master schedule.
+Every attempt will be made to provide requested courses, however, course enrollment cannot be guaranteed.
 Students are required to take a minimum number of courses each year.
 This "minimum course load" includes both required courses and elective courses.

-After May 31, 2023, changes will only occur when:
+After May 31, 2024, changes will only occur when: